parsingphase/parsingphase.github.io/mastodon/index.md

 # What *is* Mastodon?

 Essentially, it's "like Twitter, but distributed".
-Twitter you probably know, but what does "distributed" (or commonly, "federated") mean here?
+Like Twitter, content is public by default, open to the world, and you can read such anyone's public content without signing up to anything.

+The differences are that it's non-commercial, and distributed (or "federated").
+What does that mean?

 - \- Mastodon runs on multiple, separate systems called "instances" each with their own web address, as opposed to Twitter which runs on one central system at Twitter.com